TrangPham93/minishell/README.md

+## About project

 Minishell is a team project developed at Hive Helsinki as part of the 42 Network curriculum.
 It is a minimal recreation of the Bash shell, implemented in C, with core features such as built-in command execution, process handling, and basic shell grammar parsing.

-This project was built by Trang Pham and Ha Tran, and is designed to deepen understanding of how shells work under the hood, focusing on process control, parsing, and environment management.
+This project was built by Trang Pham and Ha Nguyen, and is designed to deepen understanding of how shells work under the hood, focusing on process control, parsing, and environment management.

-Features:
+## Features:

-Prompt display and continuous input loop.
+- Prompt display and continuous input loop.

-Builtin commands:
+- Builtin commands:

     echo

     cd

     pwd

     env

     exit

     export

     unset

-Execution of external system commands using PATH.
+- Execution of external system commands using PATH.

-Pipes (|) and redirections (>, <, >>, <<).
+- Pipes (|) and redirections (>, <, >>, <<).

-Environment variable support (e.g., $HOME, $USER, $?).
+- Environment variable support (e.g., $HOME, $USER, $?).

-Quote handling (single ' and double " quotes).
+- Quote handling (single ' and double " quotes).

-Signal handling (e.g., Ctrl+C, Ctrl+D, Ctrl+\).
+- Signal handling (e.g., Ctrl+C, Ctrl+D, Ctrl+\).

-Heredoc support (<< limiter with variable expansion in double quotes).
+- Heredoc support (<< limiter with variable expansion in double quotes).

+## How to use:

+- From terminal, use command 'make' to compile.

+- minishell prompt is open

+- type what you want to test in the prompt.